pdefusco/CML_MLOps_ACE_Workshop/README.md

 * [Link to the English Guide](https://github.com/pdefusco/CML_MLOps_ACE_HOL/tree/main/step_by_step_guides/english).

-## Other CDP Hands On Lab Workshops
+## Other CDP Workshops

 CDP Data Services include Cloudera Machine Learning (CML), Cloudera Operational Database (COD), Cloudera Data Flow (CDF) and Cloudera Data Warehouse (CDW).
-HOL Workshops are available for each of these CDP Data Services.
+Workshops are available for each of these CDP Data Services.

 * [CDE Workshop](https://github.com/pdefusco/CDE119_ACE_WORKSHOP#cde-119-ace-hands-on-lab-workshop): Deploy an Ingestion, Transformation and Reporting pipeline with Spark 3.2.
 Learn about Iceberg's most popular features and orchestrate pipelines with Airflow.
 Use the CDE CLI and CDE Spark Submit Migration Tool to interact with CDE Virtual Clusters from your terminal.Finally, build a Python App leveraging the CDE API and monitor multiple CDE Virtual Clusters at the same time.
 * [CDF Workshop](https://github.com/cloudera-labs/edge2ai-workshop): Build a full OT to IT workflow for an IoT Predictive Maintenance use case with: Edge Flow Management with MQTT and MiNiFi for data collection; Data Flow management was handled by NiFi and Kafka, and Spark Streaming with Cloudera Data Science Workbench (CDSW) model to process data.
 The lab also includes content focused on Kudu, Impala and Hue.